 In the spring of 2011 I was recruited by the Institute for Interdisciplinary Research and Mathematics and Physics Department of the University of Puerto Rico in Cayey, where I set up a Biophysics, Neuroethology, and Nonlinear Dynamics Laboratory.
 My recruitment was funded in part by the NIH BRIC initiative from the Institute for Interdisciplinary Research.
 While in Puerto Rico, I co-established a research training program for undergraduates in the form of the Interdisciplinary Research Group in Science and Mathematics.
 I carried my academic activities in Puerto Rico from July of 2011, and until December of 2012.

 I have been carrying out research in Mexico since December of 2012.
 I was a Visiting Professor at the Institute of Mathematics in UNAM, and between May 2013 and March 2014, I joined the Center for Research in Infectious Diseases at the National Institute of Public Health.
-I am currently collaborating on on projects with researchers at UNAM, the U. of Arizona, Wilfrid Laurer University, and a project called Dengue Torpedo Mexico with the Sustainable Sciences Institute and the Department of Anthropology of UC-Berkeley.
+There, I collaborate on projects with researchers at UNAM, the University of Arizona, Wilfrid Laurer University, and a project called Dengue Torpedo Mexico with the Sustainable Sciences Institute and the Department of Anthropology of UC-Berkeley.